Why Adoptees Need to Find Their Biological Parents

 Initially, bio mom was reluctant to speak with me.
 The investigator said she was afraid that I was looking for money.
 But after convincing her that I was more interested in my medical chart than her portfolio, bio mom allowed me to charm her.
 No, bio mom wasn't Candace Bergen—and she assured me Pacino wasn't pop—but she jokingly told me that as long as I continued to exercise and consume my share of bran muffins that I would have a better than even chance of dancing at my daughters' weddings.

 I also discovered that bio mom had some significant attachment issues—go figure.
 She told me that she was ashamed of putting me up for adoption.
 Apparently bio dad (deceased by this time) was less than thrilled about being a father at 50.
 But I got a stronger sense that these two antiseptic, orderly people were thrown off course by the emergent threat of yours truly and headed for the hills.
 By the way, my bio parents actually had me, put me up for adoption, and then married.
 More often than not a pregnant teenager is the bio mom and the father is some long-lost guy she barely remembers.

 Bio mom and I continued our telephone relationship for the next several years, but sadly enough, it just plain wore out.
 I got tired of playing in a fixed pursuer-distancer dance and so I did what a lot of adopted kids might do in a situation like this—I disappeared.
-I took my medical history and a few more tidbits and I faded with a new appreciation for my adopted parents.
+I took my medical history and a few more tidbits and an appreciation for my adopted parents.
 They weren't perfect, but neither was I. As for bio mom, I hope she lives forever.
 She wasn't a bad sort, and my kids could sure use the good genes.